ZACKHADD/Data_Codes_Steps/Overview Subjects/ADF/AZURE DATA FACTORY.md

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/5f0e40c5-c3da-4391-8454-f13e0f769130)

-**Note that the ressource provider of triggers should be registered in the subscription so that the trigger can work** Once done, we go to the pipeline we want to attach the trigger to, and under the trigger button we choose the trigger we created and we pulish all to save the ADF project.
+**Note that the ressource provider of triggers should be registered in the subscription so that the trigger can work** Once done, we go to the pipeline **we want to attach the trigger** to, and under the **add trigger** button we choose the trigger we created and we pulish all to save the ADF project.
   Under the monitor section, we can see all the componnents on run including triggers.

 ##### 6. Parameters and Variables :